diindolylmethane DIM supplement benefits

 In some instances, estrogen can look normal in labs but the metabolites that are produced in the liver can be problematic.
 More on that soon.

 Now, I just want to clear something up.
 I know estrogen is often demonized, but we need estrogen!
-It’s an essential hormone for women, and is responsible for so much good stuff — like cognition, protecting our bones, and helping us have healthy pregnancies.
+It’s an essential hormone for women, and is responsible for so much good stuff — like cognition3, protecting our bones4, and helping us have healthy pregnancies5.
 But, like all hormones, it needs to be balanced.
 So the goal would not be to drop estrogen as low as possible.

 Problems can arise when there is too much estrogen circulating in our bodies or the wrong metabolites.